It’s time to spring clean your programmatic media plan: Here’s how

 In this reality, marketers need to maximize value across the digital landscape and connect with their audiences in an omnichannel environment.
 Particularly in 2022, this means extending campaigns to new and emerging channels such as CTV and digital out-of-home (DOOH), both of which are becoming increasingly programmatic — and, thus, easier to tie into the broader omnichannel experience.
 But it also means beginning to think about how your strategy will translate to the hottest emerging opportunity in the market right now – gaming.

 The recent flurry of acquisitions in the ad tech and gaming space is going to transform the advertising landscape in the coming years, and today’s marketers need to be accounting for this shift in their current planning.
-For our part, Verve Group is currently the sole platform positioned to unlock cross-channel connections between gaming and CTV audiences.
-In conjunction with parent company Media and Games Invest (MGI) and its gaming segment gamigo group, Verve Group recently unveiled the results of a first-of-its kind pilot program that unlocked previously untapped gaming console audiences for re-engagement on connected TV (CTV).
+For our part, Verve is currently the sole platform positioned to unlock cross-channel connections between gaming and CTV audiences.
+In conjunction with parent company Media and Games Invest (MGI) and its gaming segment gamigo group, Verve recently unveiled the results of a first-of-its kind pilot program that unlocked previously untapped gaming console audiences for re-engagement on connected TV (CTV).
 The pilot program’s gaming campaign saw 34% lower CPMs than on other available channels and a 12-fold higher conversion rate.
 These results demonstrate the effectiveness of CTV re-engagement of gamers for brands looking to effectively market their products to an ever-growing cord-cutting audience.
 More prominently, the success of the campaign showcases the ability of CTV to offer high attention ad units to capture interest from a specific audience, while increasing brand awareness to align with a broader omnichannel marketing strategy.

 As we’re all well aware at this point, the global pandemic has greatly affected consumer consumption in countless ways.
 Behavior shifts have occurred at a macro level, and such shifts are sending ripples throughout the purchase funnel.
 In other words, as consumer behaviors evolve, their path-to-purchase shifts, too.
 Consumers are seeking distraction (as well as transaction) in mobile apps more than ever.
 They’ve increased their hours spent on CTV, and they’re redefining the role of in-store shopping experiences within their daily lives.
 These shifts have major implications for media plans.